-I am delighted to welcome you to the website of the American College of Thessaloniki (ACT).
+I am delighted to welcome you to the website of the ACT - The American College of Thessaloniki.

 At ACT, we have created a dynamic, innovative, and demographically diverse learning community that prioritizes critical inquiry, intellectual development, and breadth and depth of knowledge.
 At ACT, students are empowered to learn and think differently, interact with the world differently, and become catalysts for change.
 Our faculty is dedicated to teaching and research, and together with our staff, takes great pride in the accomplishments of our students.